 Welcome to Thin Film Cloud

-We have designed this software to make it simple (and fun) to design coatings and take advantage of the optimizations that the system has already done.
+We have designed this software to make it simple (and fun) to design coatings and take advantage of design optimizations that the system has already done.

 Start by entering Design Targets